rossmacarthur/halite-match-manager/README.md

 # Halite match manager

 A Python 3 utility to run batch matches between bots.
-Bots are rated using the [TrueSkill](http://trueskill.org/) rating system.
+Bots are rated using the [TrueSkill](http://trueskill.org/) rating system and the rankings and all other relevant information about bots are stored to a file.
+Matches will run in parallel unless otherwise specified.

 ### Setup